|

 that has been ranked as a result of our training was 17 at the time.

-of all techniques and patterns to the same level of excellence are still
+methods.
+Performance of all techniques and patterns to the same level of

 The Dojang's belt ranking system complies with the WTF standard: